MicrosoftDocs/bot-docs/articles/includes/telemetry-javascript-main.md

     ```
     Note: Details on getting the _Application Insights instrumentation key_ can be found in the article [Application Insights keys](../bot-service-resources-app-insights-keys.md).

 3. Add a reference to the modules `ApplicationInsightsTelemetryClient` and `TelemetryInitializerMiddleware`  that are located in `botbuilder-applicationinsights` in the Bot Framework SDK.
-To do this, add the following code starting near the top of `Index.js`, just after the code to Import required packages:
+To do this, add the following code starting near the top of `index.js`, just after the code to import required packages:

     [!code-javascript[Import](~/../botbuilder-samples/samples/javascript_nodejs/21.corebot-app-insights/index.js?range=10-12)]